 Living the Dream!

 It is not uncommon for international students to get a United States citizenship after they have completed their education.
 This is usually because of the opportunities that are available to US citizens.
-You can read about some student success stories at Florida National University (FNU) here.
+You can read about some student success stories at Florida National University (FNU) by clicking here.

 Finding a College That’s Truly Diverse